nathan-a-macleod/mesh-composer/README.md

 ![](./mesh-composer-output-1.png)

+# Note: THIS PROJECT IS BEING REPLACED BY MATRIXR: https://github.com/ChilliTech/Matrixr/

 # Javascript-3D-Modeling-Program
 This is a fairly basic 3D program made in javascript with the three.js library, that I started on the 6th of April 2020.